We care passionately about the countryside in which we live and farm.

 Where possible we use environment friendly cleaning products and low energy lighting.

-We have solar panels on the farm shed roofs and also on one cottage roof contributing clean energy to the national grid and we are currently exploring the possibility of a wind turbine to produce clean pollution free electricity.
+We have solar panels on the farm shed roofs and also on one cottage roof contributing clean energy to the national grid.
+We have looked at wind turbines but we are too far from a viable port into the National Grid to get a connection unfortunately.

-We are proud to have been given the Green Acorn award by SECTA for our efforts in reducing our carbon footprint on the environment.
+We are proud to have been given the Green Acorn award by SECTA for our efforts in reducing our carbon footprint on the area.